 Blood cancer is the fifth most common cancer in the UK and this country’s third biggest cancer killer.
 There are currently an estimated 240,000 people in the UK living with blood cancers, which include leukaemia, lymphoma and myeloma.

-This is a cause I’ve raised with Theresa May at Prime Minister’s Questions, and one which I’m continuing to pursue.
+This is a cause I’ve raised at Prime Minister’s Questions, and one which I’m continuing to pursue.
 In November 2018, I secured and led a House of Commons debate where I called for improvements in support for issues affecting blood cancer patients including access to treatments, mental health provision and GP services.

 In January 2019, following the publication of the NHS Long-Term Plan, I questioned the Health & Social Care Secretary about the importance of continuing to work with charities and the wider voluntary sector to deliver improved outcomes for patients.